 A trip to Beijing isn’t really complete without seeing its major world wonder – the Great Wall of China 长城.
-Most people head to the Badaling 八达岭 section which is closer to the city, but the folk at Hotel Jen Beijing recommended me to head to the Mutianyu 慕田峪 section instead which is much less crowded and still fairly accessible by public transport, a great combination for indie travellers.
+Most people head to the Badaling 八达岭 section which is closer to the city and more easily accessible, but the folk at Hotel Jen Beijing recommended me to head to the Mutianyu 慕田峪 section instead which is much less crowded and still fairly accessible by public transport, a great combination for indie travellers.

 Here’s a look at how to visit the Mutianyu Great Wall of China by public transport including entrance fees for 300 yuan / S$60 or less.
 Info and costs are based on my own experience.

 - Tickets and entrance to Mutianyu Great Wall

 - Exploring the Great Wall

 - Total Cost and Itinerary

 Getting from Beijing to Mutianyu by public transport

 I was a bit worried about how difficult it would be to get to Mutianyu on my own – most people seem to take a private car tour to maximise their time, but I found that it wasn’t too difficult nor too expensive to take public transport.
 It took about 2.5 hours in total to get from Dongzhimen station (7am) all the way until the top of the wall itself (935am).